Eight-Bell Christmas

 The ancient carol Good King Wenceslas is about a king who resolutely sought to make one impoverished subject’s life a bit better on a terribly cold winter night.
 It’s all about giving in love for others, and while the lyrics don’t directly mention Christmas, its story tells of what Christmas is all about.
 Good King …

-There are many stories about Greensleeves.
+There are many stories about GREENSLEEVES, often sung as the Christmas carol What Child Is This.
 Some historical references say that Henry VIII wrote it… but it had to be someone else because it was written after he’d died.
-However, it was “on the charts” by Shakespeare’s time, so it’s been around for quite a while, and often appears during Christmas in the form of …
+However, it was “on the charts” by Shakespeare’s time, so it’s been around for quite a …

 Hills of the North, Rejoice is usually sung in the United Kingdom as an Advent song.
 Here’s our arrangement for eight handbells and piano.
 Hills of the North, rejoice, river and mountain-spring, hark to the advent voice; valley and lowland, sing.
 Christ comes in righteousness and love, He brings salvation from above.
 Isles of the …

-The title of this Dutch Christmas song translates “cold is this little Child’, referring to the tradition that the Christ Child was born during the Bethlehem winter.
-Hoe leit dit Kindeke hier in de kou ziet eens hoe alle zijn ledekens beven ziet eens hoe dat Het weent en krijt van rouw.
-Na na na …
+The title of the Dutch Christmas song Hoet leit dit Kindeke translates “cold is this little Child’, referring to the tradition that the Christ Child was born during the Bethlehem winter.
+Hoe leit dit Kindeke hier in de kou ziet eens hoe alle zijn ledekens beven ziet eens hoe dat Het weent en krijt van …

-Joy is celebrated many ways.
-This “call and response” carol provides a special opportunity to show what’s possible with handbells, because of consecutive phrases that are alternately forte and piano.
+Our eight-bell arrangement of How Great Our Joy, a “call and response” carol, provides a special opportunity to show what’s possible with handbells, because of consecutive phrases that are alternately forte and piano.
 While by the sheep we watched at night, glad tidings brought an angel bright.
 How great our joy!
 Great our joy!
-Joy, joy, joy!
 Joy, …

 I Heard the Bells on Christmas Day is a pre-Civil War song that sets a poem by Henry Wadsworth Longfellow to the tune WALTHAM by John Baptiste Calkin.
 The theme is “peace on earth, good will to men”, and the words reflect on how hopelessness will give way to glory.
 The score for our piano-accompanied …